-Top Load Washers - Deep Fill
+Top Load Washer - Deep Fill

 The Deep Fill option (not to be confused with Deep Fill Rinse) will add additional water to the wash load, regardless of whether you used a manual or a load-sensing fill.
 The Deep Fill feature is recommended for special case loads rather than normal use.